When are javascript filters used? And what is the syntax? All these questions will be explored in this article.

 In this article, you will learn how to use the JavaScript Array filter() method to filter elements in an array.

-As the name implies, this method is used to filter out the elements in the array that satisfy a given condition.
+As the name implies, this method filters out the elements in the array that satisfy a given condition.
 It will then return a new array containing those elements.

 Note: As Array.filter() returns a new array, filter() does not change the value of the original array.